kotdes/Koute/README.md

 A minimal and lightweight routing library for Fusion.

 > **Warning**
-> If trying to install Koute, follow the instructions below but not clone this branch.
+>
+> Koute only supports Rojo@0.7.2 or above.
+Those below the supported version will fail to have the source file synced properly.

 | Installation Methods | Instructions |
 | ------------- | ------------- |